 Tilt-up panel is a concrete slab which is cast onsite.
 It is then lifted/tilted by crane and placed into its final position.
+Tilt-up panel construction in Perth is very popular for commercial and industrial developments.

 The key difference being that tilt up panels are manufactured on site, generally on an open floor slab or casting slabs poured for this purpose.